jasonvan/prexel/README.md

 # Prexel

-## TODOs
+## Priority
-* Review ASCII Methodology
+* Review UML comment syntax
-* Determine codebase to annotate
+* Determine codebase to annotate that will be used for some sort of experiment